5ide6urnslab/PERCEPT/README.md

 # PERCEPT
-This project is the Intermedia project to which perception is expressed.
+This repo is the Sensor System of Arduino Sketch and Circuit Diagram for the PERCEPT. project.
+The PERCEPT. project is the Intermedia project to which perception is expressed.

 Copyright (c) 2016 PERCEPT.
 All right reserved.
 <br><br>